jashapiro/jashapiro.github.io/knitr_minimal.md

 title: knitr markdown test
 ---

-# Testing knitr and markdown
+# Knitr and markdown tests

 This is a minimal example of using **knitr** with in HTML pages.
 I am actually using markdown here since it is more convenient in GitHub.